Syria Post-Bashar al-Assad

 For security reasons, the order of the itinerary may differ, and the actual itinerary will be shared a few days before the beginning of the trip.

-Day 1 – Arrival in Damascus (from Amman)
+Day 1 – Arrival in Damascus (from Beirut)

 Day 2 – Damascus Old City